powsybl/powsybl-core/docs/grid_extensions/index.md

 ## Load asymmetrical

-A balanced load is described by its active power setpoint $$P0$$ and its reactive power setpoint $$Q0$$.
+A balanced load is described by its active power setpoint $P0$ and its reactive power setpoint $Q0$.
 This extension is used to describe the power asymmetry for each ABC phase.
-In the three-phase representation, the complex power injected at a bus $$i$$ is constant for each phase and represented by three complex values:
+In the three-phase representation, the complex power injected at a bus $i$ is constant for each phase and represented by three complex values:

 $$
 \begin{align}